 People with Disabilities

 DFAT’s Development for All strategy commits the Australian aid program to meeting the needs and priorities of people with disability.
 In line with this commitment, Australia Awards strongly encourages applications from people with disability who are otherwise eligible for a Scholarship.
 Since the 2013 round, the number of people with a disability applying for Australia Awards Scholarships has increased by almost 140%.
-However, the pool of eligible applicants in Indonesia with disabilities is quite limited compared to the high numbers of people living with disabilities in the country.
-English language ability presents as one of the major barriers for prospective applicants with a disability.
+However, due to the fact that English language abilities present as one of the major barriers for prospective applicants, the pool of eligible applicants with disabilities is relatively low compared to the high numbers of Indonesians living with a disability.

 Please note the English Language Training Assistance for People with Disabilities (ELTA PWD) is now closed and will reopen next year.
 For further information on ELTA for GFA and FAQ on ELTA, please click here.

 Applicants with disability need to disclose their disability in the application form.
-Australia Awards will provide reasonable adjustment for applicants with disability during the process of shortlisting and selection process.
+Australia Awards will provide reasonable adjustment for applicants with disability during the shortlisting and selection processes.

-All successful applicants to Australia Awards Scholarships are required to attend Pre-departure Training (PDT) courses, including those with a disability.
+All successful Australia Awards Scholarships applicants are required to attend Pre-departure Training (PDT) courses, including those with a disability.

 Australian education providers are obliged to make "reasonable adjustment" to the learning environment to support the full inclusion of students with disabilities for equal opportunity.
 The adjustments are made from an agreed assessment prior to mobilisation, after which a support plan is developed.

 After successfully completing their study, the awardee will become a part of a bigger and more inclusive Australia alumni community.
 Alumni will get many opportunities to be involved in various activities such as professional development, networking events, guest lectures and more.
 When attending related events, alumni with disability are requested to notify Australia Awards to accommodate support needs.
-Alumni will also get membership access to the Australia – Indonesia Alumni Forum on LinkedIn, a place for alumni to connect with each other, facilitate business opportunities, share knowledge and exchange ideas, obtain information about employment opportunities as well as take part in professional development activities in a national and a global scale.
+Alumni will also get membership access to the Australia – Indonesia Alumni Forum on LinkedIn.
+This is a place for alumni to connect with each other, facilitate business opportunities, share knowledge and to exchange ideas, obtain information about employment opportunities as well as take part in professional development activities on a national and global scale.